 Georgia has a ban on cell phone use for some drivers behind the wheel.
 Novice drivers – those who are under 18 years old – and school bus drivers cannot use a cell phone while driving, which includes handheld and hands-free devices.
 However, other drivers 18 and older are permitted to use cell phones while driving.

 Distracted driving cases sometimes can be complex and overwhelming.
 After you are involved in a crash you may think you need to file a claim with the insurance company.
 However, an insurance company may try to offer you an unfair settlement for your injuries.
 You should consult with a personal injury attorney to make sure you are well represented.

 You may be eligible to seek damages for your medical bills, lost wages, pain and suffering or mental anguish.
 In Georgia, there is a two-year statute of limitations on personal injury claims so it is crucial you act immediately.

-Contact an Atlanta distracted driving attorney at Balams Law Group to discuss your auto accident case.
+Contact an Atlanta distracted driving attorney at The Balams Firm to discuss your auto accident case.
 If you have been injured because of another person's negligence, you should not have to face the burden of medical bills.
 The party responsible for your injuries should be held accountable.
 Call (404) 445-2005 to schedule a free case evaluation.